Your Internship Experience

 A valid driver’s license

-To get around Curaçao a car is indispensable.
+In order to get around Curaçao, a car is indispensable.

 Scuba certification